Frontend Configuration¶

 Method 2: Using env_file in Docker Compose¶

-This method allows you to specify a custom named env file for each service.
+Specify a custom env file for each service:

 services: